Even in defeat, Penn proved early just how potent it plans to be on the gridiron

 Penn kicked off the 2024 season with an early test against Delaware, an opponent bound for FBS play next season and one eager to prove its readiness by running through the schedule in its final year of FCS play.

-Down by seven with under 2 minutes remaining, quarterback Aidan Sayin looked to have his senior moment in the season opener, but he came up short after his outlet pass to sophomore running back Malachi Hosley was bobbled and intercepted to end the game.
+Down by seven with under two minutes remaining, quarterback Aidan Sayin looked to have his senior moment in the season opener, but he came up short after his outlet pass to sophomore running back Malachi Hosley was bobbled and intercepted to end the game.

-Postgame, Sayin took full credit for the miscue.
+Postgame, Sayin took responsibility for the miscue.

 “Bad ball, that’s all on me,” he said.